pesto-students/p3-sai-tusharwalzade216/Week-2/Assignment-2/README.md

 - Create a new `.html` page and link a `.css` file to it.
 - Using CSS only, achieve the above animation.
-- No frameworks or libraries to be used.- **Commit often (with good meaningful commit messages), and Push to Github regularly.**
+- No frameworks or libraries to be used.

 ## Guidelines: